K-ST: A Formal Executable Semantics of the Structured Text Language for PLCs: Formal Semantics of Structured Text in The framework

 \subsection{The Configuration of ST}

-The execution of an ST programs need to update the following kinds of state: data segment, code segment and stack.
+The execution of an ST program needs to update the following kinds of state: data segment, code segment and stack.
 Among them, the data segment is used to store global variables, the code segment is used to store program execution code, and the stack is used to store local variables of the program.
-Note that running environment switching caused by function calls is also achieved by the operation of stack.
+Note that runtime environment switching caused by function calls is also achieved by the operation of stack.
 The overall runtime configuration of ST in $\mathbb{K}$ is presented in Fig.~\ref{fig4}.
 We highlight our careful design choices as follows.

 \textbf{\textit{Overview.}} There are 11 main cells in the configuration $T$, i.e., $k$, $control$, $allenv$, $genv$, $gvenv$, $store$, $type$, $constant$ $input$, $output$ and $nextLoc$.
 The value of each cell is initialized according to its specified type.
 For instance, for cells with a mapping relationship, their values are initialized to $Map$ type, and for cells that store a collection, they are initialized to $List$ type.
 A `$.$' followed by any type means an empty set of this type.
 For instance, $.Map$ in the cell $genv$ represents that $genv$ is initialized with an empty map.